In this article we will discuss:

 The best type of fan for indoor growing areas is an internal circulation fan to keep a constant flow of air around the area.
 This will help the temperature remain stable and will bring in fresh air with CO2.
 Fans placed beneath the lights are perfect.

 The strength of your exhaust system may also depend on the type of lights you are using.
 If you are using a 400W HPS grow lamp, for instance, the temperature of the room could be raised by as much as 15 to 30 degrees Fahrenheit.

 If you would like to design an exhaust system that is particularly stealthy, there is one inexpensive and simple method that will definitely do the trick.
 All you need are wicker blinds, foam, corrugated plastic, duct tape, ducting, super glue or hot glue, and a staple gun.
 Hang the wicker blankets over the window where you will send the exhaust from as the air can get through without allowing people to see in and become suspicious.
 Glue the corrugated plastic to a large piece of foam, then trace around the ducting on the layer of foam and plastic to cut out a duct-sized hole.
 It should be somewhere towards the top.

 Next, put the ducting through this hole until it is right against the blinds.
 Tape the foam and plastic layer there, right over the window, using duct tape.
 Staple the duct tape in place for added security later.
 The combination of the foam and plastic will mute the sound while the wicker shade will prevent it from looking like anything but a normal wicker shade over a window, without causing suspicion.

 Thanks for reading.
 If you want to start growing, download my free marijuana grow bible and order some marijuana seeds.
 All top quality marijuana seeds are available in my marijuana seed shop.
-We ship seeds to the US, CA and many other countries.
+We ship seeds to the US, Australia and many other countries.
 For any grow related question please visit the marijuana support page.